dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Nested functions

 Nested functions (lambdas and local functions) are treated like methods, except in regards to their captured variables.
-The default state of a captured variable inside a lambda or local function is the intersection of the nullable state of the variable at all the "uses" of that nested function.
-A use of a function is either a call to that function, or where it is converted to a delegate.
+The initial state of a captured variable inside a lambda or local function is the intersection of the nullable state of the variable at all the "uses" of that nested function or lambda.
+A use of a local function is either a call to that function, or where it is converted to a delegate.
+A use of a lambda is the point at which it is defined in source.

 ## Type inference